onsenix12/NFT-Tracker/README.md

 ## License

 This project is open source and available under the [MIT License](LICENSE).

+## Deployment

+This project is deployed on GitHub Pages and accessible at: https://onsenix12.github.io/NFT-Tracker/